Park elevation: 7255'

 Check out the new automated pay stations at the Horsetooth Mountain, Soderberg and Blue Sky trailheads.
 The pay station accepts credit and debit cards for purchasing daily permits.
 Daily permits are $6.00 for the day per vehicle.
 Annual permits can be purchased online, at several vendors around time or at the gatehouse on the weekends.

 For Natural Resources events and activities, check out the Events Calendar.

 Weather conditions can change rapidly in backcountry areas, especially during fall and winter seasons.
 Dress in layers, carry extra clothing, and be prepared for windy and wintery weather.

 Backcountry camping is permitted at Horsetooth Mountain Open Space.
 There are three designated backcountry sites that can be accessed from the upper Horsetooth Mountain lot.
 Backcountry camping is on a first come, first served basis.
 There is an informational sign along with a sign in sheet near the gatehouse at the trailhead.
 You must sign in before you camp.
 This is low impact, leave no trace camping.
 Fires are not allowed.
 Camping stoves only.
 Please pack out all trash.
-To contact a county ranger or for more information call (970) 679-4570.
+To contact a county ranger or for more information call (970) 619-4570.

 Horsetooth Rock Trail and Horsetooth Falls Trail are foot travel only due to the high use.